The Controversy of Sex Education

 Kate Stout, Editor In Chief

 The role of schools in educating students about sexual health is a source of huge debate.
-While the Centers for Disease Control recommends comprehensive sex education, some remain unconvinced.
+While some recommend comprehensive sex education, some remain unconvinced.

 “In school, I was only ever told the science behind sex, reproduction and how it happens.
 In 7th grade, we were told the sperm reaches the egg and then an organism is impregnated,” Junior Aylea Treston shared.
 “We were never taught about the correct contraceptives or about safe sex in general.”